-- Rest in Walk should be used for a main street pedestrian movement paralleling a multi-use path, during coordinated operations. - Rest in Walk may be used at locations with high pedestrian volumes, such as in downtown environments or near schools as students are arriving or leaving school for the day, either during coordinated or free operations. - Rest in Walk may be used by time of day.
+- Rest in Walk should be used in conjunction with Pedestrian Recall at crosswalks where pedestrian detection does not exist, during coordinated operations. - Rest in Walk should be used for a main street pedestrian movement paralleling a multi-use path, during coordinated operations. - Rest in Walk may be used at locations with high pedestrian volumes, such as in downtown environments or near schools as students are arriving or leaving school for the day, either during coordinated or free operations. - Rest in Walk may be used by time of day.